-The Deacons are a horde boss that can be formidable in large numbers, but even then are still pretty simple.
-Admittedly, I’ve died to these guys way more than I should have, because it’s easy to get overwhelmed if you aren’t sure what you’re doing.
+The Deacons are a horde boss in Dark Souls 3 that can be formidable in large numbers, but even then they are still pretty uncomplicated.
+Admittedly, I’ve died to these guys way more than I should have because it’s easy to get overwhelmed if you aren’t sure what you’re doing.

-As the fight progresses, the Archdeacon will arrive, surrounded by his bodyguards.
-You must fight your way towards the Archdeacon as the horde does it’s best to block your path.
+As the fight progresses, the Archdeacon arrives, surrounded by his bodyguards.
+You must fight toward the Archdeacon as the horde does its best to block your path.
 The fight is designed to trigger your greed to steamroll the boss and his lackeys but tries not to succumb to the temptation.

 The only thing that makes this fight hard is the ability to get cursed in the second phase.
 The Archdeacon shoots a curse at you if you take too long to damage him, which will immediately kill you when the curse meter fills up.

-As long as you keep damaging the main deacon, he can’t curse you anymore.
-The curse has been my downfall every time I’ve died here, until I finally realized that it was preventable.
+If you keep damaging the main deacon, he can’t curse you anymore.
+The curse has been my downfall every time I’ve died here until I finally realized it was preventable.

 Difficulty: 1.5 out of 10